jinxixiang/jinxixiang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jinxi Xiang is a postdoctoral fellow at Stanford University (with [Prof. Ruijiang Li](https://med.stanford.edu/lilab.html)).
-He received his Ph.D. in Engineering from Tsinghua University in 2021.
-After that, he joined Tencent AI Lab as a senior researcher for two years, specializing in computational pathology, image and video coding, and video generation for game design.
-His expertise spans multiple disciplines in computer vision and medical image analysis.
-Currently, his primary focus is leveraging computational pathology and artificial intelligence to advance precision oncology.
+Jinxi Xiang is a Postdoctoral Researcher at Stanford University School of Medicine, working with [Prof. Ruijiang Li](https://med.stanford.edu/lilab.html) to pioneer AI-driven innovations for precision oncology.
+He earned his Ph.D. in Instrumentation Engineering from Tsinghua University in 2021.
+Prior to Stanford, Dr. Xiang spent two years as a Senior Researcher at Tencent AI Lab, leading projects in computational pathology, image/video compression, and generative video models for gaming applications.

+With expertise bridging computer vision, medical image analysis, and AI, his interdisciplinary approach emphasizes translating technical advances into clinical practice, particularly through computational pathology and multimodal AI.
+Dr. Xiang’s current work focuses on developing scalable AI tools to optimize cancer diagnosis and treatment, fostering collaborations between engineers, clinicians, and industry partners.

 **News**
 - [2025-02] [_Nature Cancer_](https://www.nature.com/articles/s43018-025-00923-4) highlighted the development of foundation models such as _MUSK_, which marks substantial progress in the field of digital pathology.